Flat no-leads package: Different types

 Two types of QFN packages are common: air-cavity QFNs, with an air cavity designed into the package, and plastic-moulded QFNs with air in the package minimized.

 Less-expensive plastic-moulded QFNs are usually limited to applications up to ~2–3 GHz.
 It is usually composed of just 2 parts, a plastic compound and copper lead frame, and does not come with a lid.

 In contrast, the air-cavity QFN is usually made up of three parts; a copper leadframe, plastic-moulded body (open, and not sealed), and either a ceramic or plastic lid.
 It is usually more expensive due to its construction, and can be used for microwave applications up to 20–25 GHz.

 QFN packages can have a single row of contacts or a double row of contacts.

 Advantages

-This package offers a variety of benefits including reduced lead inductance, a small sized "near chip scale" footprint, thin profile and low weight.
+This package offers a variety of benefits including low cost, reduced lead inductance, a small sized "near chip scale" footprint, thin profile and low weight.
 It also uses perimeter I/O pads to ease PCB trace routing, and the exposed copper die-pad technology offers good thermal and electrical performance.
 These features make the QFN an ideal choice for many new applications where size, weight, thermal and electrical performance are important.